Marek Belka: Early career

-From 1990 until 1996 Belka worked as consultant for the Ministry of Finance of the Republic of Poland and the World Bank.
+From 1990 until 1996 Belka worked as a consultant for the Ministry of Finance of the Republic of Poland and the World Bank.
 He served as Deputy Prime Minister and Minister of Finance in 1997 and from 2001 to 2002; and as an economic consultant of the President of the Republic of Poland in the meantime.
 He also served as Adviser to the three successive Prime Ministers of Albania – Fatos Nano, Pandeli Majko and Ilir Meta – from 1997 to 2001.

 Later, Belka worked as an advisor to JP Morgan for Central and Eastern Europe from 2002 to 2003.
 In 2003 he was responsible for economic policy in the interim Coalition Provisional Authority of Iraq.

 Political career

 Career in national politics

 Belka was active in the Polish Students' Association and the Polish Socialist Youth Union.
 From 1973 to 1990 he was a member of the Polish United Workers' Party.
 In the 1980s he was the first secretary of the Polish United Workers' Party at the University of Łódź.

-Belka was designated Prime Minister of Poland by President Aleksander Kwaśniewski on 29 March 2004 and sworn into office the next 2 May.
-He failed to receive the required parliamentary support on 14 May, but on 11 June he was designated again.
-On 24 June he finally managed to receive enough support in the Sejm – the Lower House of Polish Parliament – winning a vote of confidence by a majority of 235 votes to 215.
+Belka was designated Prime Minister of Poland by President Aleksander Kwaśniewski on 29 May 2004 and sworn into office the next 8 August.
+He failed to receive the required parliamentary support on 14 August, but on 11 September he was designated again.
+On 24 October he finally managed to receive enough support in the Sejm – the Lower House of Polish Parliament – winning a vote of confidence by a majority of 235 votes to 215.

 Belka joined the new liberal Democratic Party - demokraci.pl in May 2005, but failed to win a seat in Łódź in the 2005 elections.
 Also in 2005, he was a candidate for the post of OECD Secretary General, but lost to José Ángel Gurría.